HamKaz/hexo-theme-simple/README.md

 And then, it generated a page by each rule. e.g. Index, Page, Post, Archive (no usage of category.ejs or tag.ejs).

+So that it includes category and tag generation function in archive.ejs.

 ## Feature
 1. Resposive Framework
 2. Eye-catchable Picture Allocation